Why face-to-face matters

 I do not provide 'virtual counselling and/or psychotherapy sessions; on the mobile phone with 'face time', via the internet with Zoom, Skype or any other intermediary.
 However, I do consider this form of contact to be of value.
 It fits well for some people.
 My choice to work one-to-one in person, is because I value the professional dynamic and subtle interaction during live therapy.
 To work with a client 'virtually' would compromise my personal and professional integrity, and the respect I have for each person as an individual.
 In my opinion, virtual therapy is not the same as the live dynamic process.

 An important note: Your safety is paramount.
 At our Steps 2 Healing clinic in the Lincolnshire Wolds, we have taken good measures in providing safety for each person.
 Our 'Therapy Room' is a separate room, and not part of our living space.
 This room is used for no reason other than one-to-one counselling and psychotherapy.
-We abide by the recommendations of our professional member organisation, the National Counselling Society.
+However, for the time being we are not taking on new clients.
+Please feel free to contact Barrie for an update regarding re-opening of our clinic.

 Live one-to-one therapy with Steps 2 Healing